JimVincentW/SSARE/README.md

 The API endpoint can be queried for semantic search and article recommendations for your LLM or research project.

 If your additional scripts need scraping libraries other than BeautifulSoup, please add them to the requirements.txt file in the scraper_service folder (and create a pull request).

-If you want to use your own embeddings models, you need to change the dim size in the code of the qdrant service and the model name in the nlp service.
+If you want to use your own embeddings models, you need to change the dim size in the code of the qdrant service and the model name in the nlp service (this whill be streamlined in the future).

 ## Upcoming Features